-All elected members are elected to a one-year term, with no limit as to the number of terms they may serve.
-Prior to being seated at the beginning of the one-year term, each member shall take the oath of office -
+All elected members are elected to aone year term, ending on June 1st, with no limit as to the number of terms they may serve.
+Prior to being seated at the beginning of the one-year term, each member shall take the oath of office. -